Understanding profit and loss account statement

 Understanding profit and loss account statement in addition to your balance sheet is a key part to running a successful business.

 In order to know where your business is going financially, you need to know firstly whether you are making or losing money.
-Having a healthy bank balance is a good indication that you are making profits, but this may not always be the case.
+Having a healthy bank balance is a good indication that you are making profits.
+But this may not always be the case.

-Typically your profit and loss will measure how much money you have made or lost over a given period, which is usually over a month or 12 consolidated months over a year, also with comparative figures so you can compare periods.
+Typically your profit and loss will measure how much money you have made or lost over a given period.
+The period measured is usually over a month or for 12 consolidated months.
+Most profit and loss statements benefit by having comparative figures so you can compare periods.

 What are you spending your money on?
 Look at both the current year and the comparative and review your expenditure.
 The profit and loss account is a useful tool for analytical purposes.

-Your profit and loss account in conjunction with your balance sheet reports will provide sound business information for you and for them.
+Your profit and loss account in conjunction with your balance sheet reports, will provide sound business information for you and for your bank and/or investors.

 What are your metrics or KPIs?
 Your profit and loss not only measures your profitability, but it will also show you your margins, including your Gross Profit Margin and your Net Profit Margin.

-Cost of sales is made up of those direct costs incurred in make the sales, so for example, if you are selling widgets at £100 each and they each cost £40 to buy, your cost of sales would be £40 and your gross profit would be £60 (i.e. £100 – £40 = £60), which would mean your gross profit margin is 60%.
+Cost of sales is made up of those direct costs incurred in make the sales.
+For example, if you sell widgets at £100 each and they each cost £40 to buy, your cost of sales would be £40.
+In this example your gross profit would be £60 (i.e. £100 – £40 = £60).
+This would mean your gross profit margin is 60%.

-Below the gross profit are listed your overhead expenses, which are summarised in the above example to headings of Wages & salaries, General Overheads, Financial overheads and Depreciation.
+Below the gross profit are listed your overhead expenses.
+These are summarised in the above example into headings that include Wages & salaries, General Overheads, Financial overheads and Depreciation.